When the British Government gave ITV the go ahead for an alternative second channel

 Andrea Wonfor, creator of some of the Tyne Tees shows was dispatched to Channel 4's

-makeshift offices in ITV to come up with ideas.
+makeshift offices at ITV to come up with ideas.
 The first proposal was for six thirty

 minute rock shows, but was rejected as being too similar to the BBC's Old Grey Whistle